 Offering a prime Central Park location, JW Marriott Essex House New York makes for a great option for those traveling to New York City during the Macy’s Thanksgiving Day Parade.
 Overlooking the parade’s route down Central Park South, it also boasts a beautiful on-site spa, well-equipped fitness center and locally-sourced dishes at its on-site Southgate Bar & Restaurant.

 1 Hotel Central Park offers boutique-style accommodations, where an outdoor theme offers the perfect refuge in the middle of Manhattan with its living green plants and touches of nature throughout the property.
 Sitting right on the parade route, the hotel is known for its natural facade, lush foliage and exposed brick walls.
 Step inside the bright and airy rooms to discover barn wood ceilings, hemp-blend mattresses and locally sourced in-room dining.
 Stay fit with the in-room yoga or relax in the comfy lounge area.

 Courtyard New York Manhattan/Herald Square (Prices & Photos)

-If you’re up for a bit of late-night revelry after your fill of turkey and Thanksgiving Day Parade action, stay at Courtyard New York Manhattan/Herald Square is a modern hotel within walking distance of some of the city’s nightlife, the hotel’s Monarch rooftop bar and lounge is a buzzing hotspot with both indoor and outdoor seating and dazzling Empire State Building views.
+A tranquil retreat after you’ve had your fill of turkey and Thanksgiving Day Parade action, the Courtyard New York Manhattan/Herald Square is a modern hotel within walking distance of some of the city’s most notable attractions, including Koreatown, the Empire State Building and Radio City Music Hall.
 Stay in one of the spacious rooms and suites to enjoy plush bedding, modern furnishings and city skyline views, but if you want a view of the parade, make sure to stay in one of the rooms on Sixth Avenue.
 Wake up and enjoy a menu of scrumptious breakfast options and Starbucks coffee at the on-site Table 71 Herald Square restaurant.